spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/vmware-vsphere-airgap-instructions.md

 ![Overview diagram of the pre-install steps eager-load](/enterprise-version_air-gap-repo_overview-order-diagram-focus.png)

-This guide will provide instructions for how to prepare your airgap environment for a Palette installation, by ensuring you complete all the required preparatory steps (step 1 - 2).
-The actual installation process is covered in the respective installation guides for each platform.
+This guide provides instructions to prepare your airgap environment for a Palette installation by completing the required preparatory steps 1 and 2 shown in the diagram.
+The respective installation guides for each platform cover the remaining installation process.

 ## Prepare Airgap Installation